 - Specialist equipment allowance

 The amount you can get depends on your needs, not your household income.
 This doesn’t have to be paid back.

 For up to date information about eligibility and to apply, go to www.gov.uk/disabled-students-allowances-dsas

-Riverside College is committed to helping all students within their first year of full-time Higher Education study (to purchase, for example, course related equipment).
+Riverside College is committed to helping all students within their first year of full-time Higher Education study on foundation degree and HND programmes (to purchase, for example, course related equipment).
 We are pleased to offer a £500 bursary which will be linked to student attendance, punctuality and achievement.

 To find out what support you could be eligible for, please call our Admissions Team on 0151 257 2053.

 For more information on Higher Education courses at Riverside College and student finance, please call our Higher Education Admissions Team on 0151 257 2053.
 You can apply through the college application form by clicking here.
 You do not need to apply though the UCAS system.
 Please ensure that on your application form within the course section you indicate that you are applying for a Higher Education course.